Braslava/Braslava/README.md

 ## 👋 Hi there,

 My name is Māra and I am a front end developer from Latvia focused on JavaScript and React.
-I have a Master's degree in International Relations but decided to switch career in summer 2021.
+I have a Master's degree in International Relations but decided to switch career in summer 2021 and started learning web development by doing online courses, a bootcamp and most importantly by building my own small projects.

 <div id="badges">
   <a href="https://www.linkedin.com/in/braslava/">